 The Moominvalley Park (ムーミンバレーパーク) is a theme park about the Moomin characters created by Finnish author and artist Tove Jansson.
 Opened in March 2019 about 40 kilometers northwest of Tokyo in Saitama Prefecture, the theme park is the first one outside of Finland and offers visitors a look into the world of the author and her creation.
 Among the many series and movies that have been created about the Moomins over the years, a Japanese animation TV series made the hippopotamus-like characters particularly popular in Japan.

-The Moominvalley Park combines both nature and entertainment about how the Moomins live in harmony with their environment.
-The park is modeled after the Moomin world and consists of four zones along the shores of a lake: the Welcome Cove at the entrance, the Moominvalley with most of the main attractions, the Kokemus exhibition facility, and the forested Lonely Mountain.
+The park combines both nature and entertainment about how the Moomins live in harmony with their environment.
+Modeled after the Moomin world, it consists of four zones along the shores of a lake: the Welcome Cove at the entrance, the Moominvalley with most of the main attractions, the Kokemus exhibition facility, and the forested Lonely Mountain.

-Among the attractions that do not require additional fees are an outdoor theater where shows featuring some of the main characters are held, and Kokemus, a three-story museum about the various Moomin characters and stories, their development and the author Tove Jansson.
+Kokemus is a three-story museum about the various Moomin characters and stories, their development and the author Tove Jansson.
 An outdoor playground is located at the top of Lonely Mountain, while small landmarks from various Moomin stories can be found scattered around the park.
 A zipline ride is offered for an additional fee.

 There are also two restaurants, a cafe and some food stands at Moominvalley Park.
-Visitors may find long lines at the restaurants on busy days, and the alternative would be dining at the restaurants just outside the theme park.
-Re-entry into the park is allowed as long as you get a re-entry stamp on exiting.
+More restaurants are found just outside the theme park (re-entry into the park is possible).
 Official Moomin merchandise can be purchased at various shops across the park, and the store on the ground floor of the Kokemus building is the world's largest Moomin store.

 Outside the paid area of Moominvalley Park lies the Metsä Village.
 Visitors pass through it in order to get to the entrance of the theme park.
 The village offers various dining and shopping options with an emphasis on the Nordic experience.
 Chairs provide for comfortable outdoor seating in the village from where visitors can enjoy the view of Lake Miyazawako and the surrounding forest.
-Activities available in the village include rowing boat rentals and woodcraft workshops.
+A few hands-on activities are also available.